Connecticut Towns to Make Winter Break Memories Last Updated 11/20

-On Saturday mornings, head over to the Westport Winter Farmer’s Market on Sylvan Lane.
-Housed in the warmth of Gilbertie’s Herb Gardens' greenhouses, this market provides food trucks, over 30 vendors, and fun family activities.
+On Thursdays, head over to the Westport Winter Farmer’s Market on Sylvan Lane.
+Housed in the warmth of Gilbertie’s Herb Gardens' greenhouses, this market has over 30 vendors, and fun family activities.

 Westport has a long history of being home to all kinds of artists from performing arts to visual arts.
 The Westport Country Playhouse provides its Family Festivities Series throughout the winter.
-If visual arts are more your thing, the newly re-imagined MoCA Westport is featuring world-renowned artist Yayoi Kusama’s Narcissus Garden through February 16, 2020.
+If visual arts are more your thing, the newly re-imagined MoCA Westport is featuring the World Peace exhibit through January 17, 2021.